Author Archives: Jim

 Sara and Fiddler Guy

-She tells him she’s going to cover Springsteen’s ‘Main Street’, which he acknowledges with a simple nod.
+She tells him she’s going to cover Springsteen’s ‘Main Street,’ which he acknowledges with a simple nod.
 After the first lines of the song he begins playing quietly, ambiguously, letting her set things up.
 She does the song far more slowly and melodically than Springsteen.
 The approach works.
 She’s a decent guitar player and her voice is pleasant and strong, low in register, rough enough to work with the lyrics.
 The fiddle player begins taking a more prominent role, still backing her, not trying to take over the song, his sound contrasting well with her voice.
 Their collaboration is effective, and both musicians seem pleased with the result.
 The applause is genuine.
-They do another song before the singer returns to her seat and Fiddle Player returns to his blonde.
-A heavy set man wearing shorts and a ball cap tucked tight on his head takes her place.
+They do another song before the singer returns to her seat, and Fiddle Player returns to his blonde.
+A heavy-set man wearing shorts and a ball cap tucked tight on his head takes her place.
 He begins a song he’s written as a new beer arrives at my table.
-Later a poet reads his work accompanied by a guy on a bongo drum.
-As the waiter said, “it’s all talent, either polished or raw.”
+Later, a poet reads his work accompanied by a guy on a bongo drum.
+As the waiter said, “It’s all talent–some polished and some raw.”

 Poet